jennego/horse-diary/README.md

 You should be able to to run the app now with rails s.
 However, you will need to add your own users, posts, horses, etc.

-## Known Issues
+### Known Issues
+- Oh, how there are many! 😳

-Not production ready
+- Not production ready
-Shows ALL horse instead of user's horses in the ride/session new/edit.
+- Shows ALL horse instead of user's horses in the ride/session new/edit.
-Fetches user's location every time upon viewing weather
+- Fetches user's location every time upon viewing weather
+- Horse avatars don't display in production

+### Planned Features
+- filtering
+- ability to archive horses
+- better media insertion/managment
+- handle video and media links
+- better post creation experince
+- save user location
+- create items from calendar